Mosquito vs Fleabite: Difference and Comparison

 Main Difference between Mosquito bite and Fleabite

 1. Fleabites attacks exposed areas of the body such as ankles, legs, arms, neck, face, waist, groin, folds of the elbows and knees, etc. Feet are particularly attractive.
 In contrast, mosquito bites can attack through under clothing.
 They do not need that exposure.
-Mosquito bites are mostly on the hands and legs.
+Mosquito bites are on the hands and legs.

 2. Mosquito bite appears with a small size, red with a flapped height.
 It doesn’t change with time and causes sore skin and itching.
 In contrast, fleabites are pimple-like structures with red and puffy visibility.
 It may be fluid-filled.